DropshippingEcommerceOnline BusinessBeginners

 Getting Your First Customers

 Paid advertising before product validation is one of the most expensive mistakes in dropshipping.
 You can burn through $500 in Meta or Google ads before you have enough data to know whether your product converts, your pricing is right, or your product page copy is doing its job.
 The better sequence is organic first.
 Create content that shows the product in use, addresses the specific customer problem it solves, and builds search presence on product and category keywords.
 If your niche has an enthusiast community, participate genuinely in it.
 SEO on product pages targeting specific search queries will bring in buyers who are already ready to purchase.
 Email capture from day one, even before your first sale, gives you a list you can market to directly when you launch new products.
+Roughly 65% of dropshipping stores now cite social media as their primary traffic source, so most of the organic groundwork is going to happen on short-form video and community platforms rather than blog SEO alone.

 Common Mistakes That Kill Dropshipping Businesses Before They Get Started